tiffanyho68/Artificial-Companionship-Engagement/README.md

-• Team research project analyzing the effects of mental health on human-robot emotional dependence <br/>
-• Developed a customizable emotional support chatbot and conducted the study with student participants - documented in a CHI format research paper
+• Developed a customizable emotional support chatbot for a team research project to analyze the effects of mental health on human-robot emotional dependence, conducting the study with student participants and documented in a CHI format paper